raspibolt/raspibolt/guide/bonus/lightning/cln.md

 ### c-lightning-Rest plugin

-* Setting up c-lightning-Rest as plugin for CLN requires us to be user "cln".
-So first we need to download and verify the c-lightning-Rest package:
+* Setting up c-lightning-Rest as plugin for CLN.
+First we need to download and verify the c-lightning-Rest package:

   ```sh
   $ sudo su - cln